| |

 Date / Time: Still present

-Further Comments: Two stones in this churchyard are named Robin Hood and Little John, and are thought to be markers where arrows from the famous bandits fell.
+Further Comments: Two stones in this churchyard are named Robin Hood and Little John, both thought to be markers where arrows fired by the famous bandits fell.

-Location: Amlwch (Wales) - Stone circle between village & St Ellian Church
+Location: Amlwch (Gwynedd) - Stone circle between village & St Ellian Church

 Type: Shuck